 1. Flat Plate type Raft Foundation

-Apart from all the types of Raft or mat Foundation, this is the simplest of all.
+Apart from all the types of Raft or mat Foundations, this is the simplest of all.
 Once the load distributed by the column is almost equal Flat Plate type Raft Foundation is preferred.

 Similarly when the columns are well equally placed this type of raft foundation is used.

 In the Flat Plate type Raft Foundation, bending movement is in both directions.
-In it, both side mesh reinforcement is provided, adding to it the more reinforcement at joints are provided for stability purpose.
+In it, both side mesh reinforcement is provided, adding to it the more reinforcement at joints is provided for stability purposes.

 It provides a thickness of about 300 mm to the slab hence used when the loads are relatively small.
-This factor provides the economical status to this Raft type.
+This factor provides the economical status of this Raft type.

 Since reinforcement is provided in both directions foundation can provide resistance to moments in the respective directions.